metadata toggle

 Tilmicosin may induce irritation.
 Macrolides, such as tilmicosin, may also cause hypersensitivity (allergy) following injection, inhalation, ingestion or contact with skin or eye.
 Hypersensitivity to tilmicosin may lead to cross reactions to other macrolides and vice versa.
 Allergic reactions to these substances may occasionally be serious and therefore direct contact should be avoided.

-If you develop symptoms following exposure, such as skin rash, you should seek medical advice and show the physician this warning.
+If you develop symptoms following exposure, such as skin rash, seek medical advice and show the label to the physician.
 Swelling of the face, lips and eyes or difficulty in breathing are more serious symptoms and require urgent medical attention.

 Adverse reactions (frequency and seriousness)